nmeum/saneterm/README.md

 support Unicode [\[1\]][variable-width glyphs].

-On the other hand, a terminal emulator not supporting ANSI escape sequences can never support TUIs.
-However, the idea behind `saneterm` is that terminals shouldn't be used to implement TUIs anyhow and should instead focus on line-based CLIs.
-By focusing on line-based CLIs, a variety of features normally implemented in CLI programs themselves (like [readline][readline web]-keybindings) can be implemented directly in the terminal emulator.
+On the other hand, a terminal emulator not supporting ANSI escape sequences can never support existing TUIs.
+However, the idea behind `saneterm` is that terminals shouldn't be used to implement TUIs anyhow, instead they should focus on line-based CLIs.
+By doing so, a variety of features normally implemented in CLI programs themselves (like [readline][readline web]-keybindings) can be implemented directly in the terminal emulator.

 ## Status